 print_r($arr_body);

 The PATCH request applies a partial update to the resource.
-It means you are only required to send the data that you want to update, and it won’t affect or change anything else.
-So if you want to update the name of a person, you will only be required to send the name parameter.
+It means you are required to send only specific data that need to be updated.
+It won’t affect or change other information.
+So if you want to update the name of a person, you will send only that value.

 <?php